harmslab/epistasis/docs/_pages/install.rst

 ------------

 The following dependencies are required for the epistasis package. **Note**:
-The `seqspace` package is not yet on Pypi either.
+The `gpmap` package is not yet on Pypi either.
 It will need to be downloaded and installed following the same procedure as above.

-* Seqspace_: Module for constructing powerful genotype-phenotype map python data-structures.
+* gpmap_: Module for constructing powerful genotype-phenotype map python data-structures.
 * Scikit-learn_: Simple to use machine-learning algorithms
 * Numpy_: Python's array manipulation packaged
 * Scipy_: Efficient scientific array manipulations and fitting.